Professor Nina Wedell | Hidden Conflict Between Sexes Maintains Genetic Diversity

 Summary of the paper ‘Sexual conflict maintains variation at an insecticide resistance locus’, in BMC Biology, doi.org/10.1186/s12915-015-0143-3

-Financial support for this research was provided by NERC, BBSRC, The Royal Society, and The University of Exeter
+Financial support for this research was provided by ARC, NERC, BBSRC, The Royal Society, and The University of Exeter

 Contact